hardik-atri/dataverse_hack/README.md

 # Insurance Claim Prediction Project

 This repository contains the code and data for the Insurance Claim Prediction project.
 The goal of this project is to predict insurance claim outcomes using machine learning algorithms.
-The dataset used in this project contains 60,000 data points.
+The dataset used in this project contains 60,000 data points and 44 features.

 ## Steps Performed in the Project